Royal Opera House Access Membership

-We are committed to making your visit enjoyable and we can assist you in all aspects of your booking.
-Our dedicated team can advise you of our facilities and discuss any particular requirement.
+We are committed to making your visit as enjoyable as possible and can assist you in all aspects of your booking.
+Our dedicated team can advise you on our facilities and discuss any particular requirement.

-For information on the free Royal Opera House Access Membership and to request a registration form, please contact the Box Office on +44 (0)20 7304 4000 or download an Access Membership Registration form.
+For information on ROH Access Membership and to request a registration form, please contact the Box Office on +44 (0)20 7304 4000 or download an Access Membership registration form.

 - Download the Access Membership Registration Form (Word Document, 0.25MB).